Understanding Your Comprehensive Metabolic Panel (CMP)

 How is the test performed?

 A CMP is performed on a small sample of blood, usually drawn from a vein in the arm.
-The same blood sample provides results for all fourteen components.
-The glucose component is affected by recent food intake, so the test may be ordered as a fasting CMP, requiring eight to twelve hours without food.
-The other components do not require fasting, though some doctors order all CMPs fasting for consistency.
+The same blood sample is tested for all fourteen components.
+The glucose component is affected by recent food intake, so the test may be ordered as a fasting CMP, which requires 8 to 12 hours without food.
+The other components do not require fasting, though some doctors order all CMPs to fast for consistency.
 Your doctor will tell you whether to fast.

 The six additional CMP components